 The Council will maintain a schedule setting out a summary of existing material investments, subsidiaries, joint ventures and liabilities including financial guarantees and the organisation's risk exposure.

-The Council's Capital Strategy is held as a separate document and is available on our website.
+The Council's Capital and Investment Strategies are held as separate documents and are available on our website.